-Hong Kong’s high humidity levels can climb to uncomfortable extremes.
-Here’s how to beat the heat, with our tried and tested beauty tips and products to tackle humidity and keep you cool all summer long.
+Beat Hong Kong’s heat and humidity with our tried-and-tested beauty tips and products that will keep you cool all summer long.

 What Is Humidity And What Does It Do To Our Skin?

 Humidity refers to the amount of water vapour around you, so high humidity means significant moisture levels in the air.
 This does a number of things including not allowing sweat to evaporate, which leaves your body feeling hot and sticky.
 To cool off, you have to work harder — which means even more sweat and respiration.

 High humidity also forces your pores to expand, opening up and collecting dirt and other fine particles that fly in.
 Think of this as nature’s sauna but, unfortunately, a more polluted version.

 Your skin might even increase its sebum production in high humidity.
 The term sebum is used for that oily, waxy substance produced by your body’s sebaceous glands.
 It coats your skin and actually helps to moisturise and protect, but too much of it is what leads to that feeling of “oily skin” and the look of excess shine.
 And, excess sebum can lead to congestion and blocking of your pores.